-- > Each request for administration of medication to a pupil in school will be considered individually. - The Academy encourages and supports children to manage their own medication.
+- Each request for administration of medication to a pupil in school will be considered individually. - > The Academy encourages and supports children to manage their own medication.
 Where the Academy agrees to requests for the administration of medication, it is with the understanding that a child will self-administer medication under the supervision of an elected member of staff and in accordance with the Academy procedures.
-Where pupils cannot self-administer medication, the Academy will coordinate a meeting to discuss the child's needs. - > Any children under 16 will not be given medicine containing aspirin unless prescribed by a doctor. - Medicines will only be administered (including in supervisory capacity) by staff willing and suitably trained to do so and then only under the overall direction and responsibility of the designated Senior Leader. - > Specific cultural and religious views on a pupil's medical care will be respected but must be made known to the Academy in writing. - > A minimum amount of medication, required by the pupil, will be held in school to accommodate the needs of that pupil. - Medication must be delivered to school by the parent or escort (not sent to school in the child's bag) and given to the Headteacher or relevant Senior Leader. - The Academy will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by the pharmacist and include instructions for administration, dosage and storage (except for insulin, which must still be in date but will be provided in a pump or pen rather than its original container).
-Where a pupil needs two or more prescribed medicines, each should be provided in the separate original container supplied by the pharmacist. - Medicines received will be logged onto the school's drug file, as shown in Appendix 5, and held securely within the school.
-All essential staff will be able to access medicines in case of emergency. - The Academy will establish a Pupil Medication Log (see Appendix 6).
-Persons administering/supervising the administration of medication will check the medication type is correct then log the time and date and sign the chart upon administering medication. - If pupils refuse to take medication, academy staff will not force them to do so, but will record this in the pupil medication log and follow the procedure agreed in the Individual Healthcare Plan.
+Where pupils cannot self-administer medication, the Academy will coordinate a meeting to discuss the child's needs. - Any children under 16 will not be given medicine containing aspirin unless prescribed by a doctor. - Medicines will only be administered (including in supervisory capacity) by staff willing and suitably trained to do so and then only under the overall direction and responsibility of the designated Senior Leader. - > Specific cultural and religious views on a pupil's medical care will be respected but must be made known to the Academy in writing. - A minimum amount of medication, required by the pupil, will be held in school to accommodate the needs of that pupil. - Medication must be delivered to school by the parent or escort (not sent to school in the child's bag) and given to the Headteacher or relevant Senior Leader. - > The Academy will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by the pharmacist and include instructions for administration, dosage and storage (except for insulin, which must still be in date but will be provided in a pump or pen rather than its original container).
+Where a pupil needs two or more prescribed medicines, each should be provided in the separate original container supplied by the pharmacist. - > Medicines received will be logged onto Medical Tracker All essential staff will be able to access medicines in case of emergency. - > The Academy will establish a Pupil Medication Log (see Appendix 6).
+Persons administering/supervising the administration of medication will check the medication type is correct then log the time and date on Medical Tracker. - > If pupils refuse to take medication, academy staff will not force them to do so, but will record this in the pupil medication log and follow the procedure agreed in the Individual Healthcare Plan.
 The Academy will inform the child's parents as a matter of urgency (on the same day the child refused medication).
-If necessary, the Academy will call the emergency services. - Some pupils carry their own medication (e.g., inhalers).
+If necessary, the Academy will call the emergency services. - > Some pupils carry their own medication (e.g., inhalers).
 This decision is based on wishes of parents as well as the age, maturity and ability of the individual child.